-Be careful when adding ODU types.
+Take care when adding ODU types.
 If you use the Terminal Installation Certification System (TICS), the ODU parameters in the modem GUI must match with the ones defined in TICS.

-Contact your Service Provider or Network Operator in case of doubt.
+Contact your service provider or network operator in case of doubt.

-To create a new ODU type:
+To create a new ODU type, execute the following steps:

 - 1. Click Add. - 2.
 Enter the values for the parameters of the new ODU type.
+Refer to ODU Parameters on page 55.

 Incorrect settings can prevent your modem from logging onto the network!
-Contact your Service Provider or Network Operator in case of doubt.
+Contact your service provider or network operator in case of doubt.

-Click Save to create the new ODU type or Cancel to discard your settings.
+3. Click Save to create the new ODU type or Cancel to discard your settings.